 According to IGN coverage of the Sony State of Play, the God of War remake trilogy will encompass the three core Greek-era titles: God of War (2005), God of War II (2007), and God of War III (2010).
 Original Kratos voice actor TC Carson appeared during the broadcast to confirm the project, suggesting his possible involvement in the new versions.

-The developer says that the project is still in the “very early stages” of being worked on.
-The 2009 God of War Collection only brought the first two games to the PlayStation 3 with better graphics and smoother frame rates.
+The developer says the project is still in the “very early stages” of development.
+The 2009 God of War Collection brought only the first two games to the PlayStation 3, with improved graphics and smoother frame rates.
 It didn’t change any of the textures or assets.
 On the other hand, this new project is being sold as a full remake instead of a remaster.
+Here are some key differences between this re-release and others:

-- Complete rebuild rather than upscaled ports
+- Complete rebuild rather than upscaled ports.

 - Unified visual presentation across all three games